You get married. You’re madly in love. You just know it will last forever.

 It.
 Will.
 Not.

-If you’re in that situation, I can promise you right now that it will never reverse its direction and go toward “better.”
+If you’re in that situation, I can promise you right now that it will never reverse direction and go toward “better.”
 It will only barrel like a freight train toward “worse.”

 I’m sure you once felt such pity for women in this type of situation.
 What is wrong with them?
 How could they choose such a man?

 I did it too.
+I thought the same thing.

 But what you don’t understand is that their charm is so dazzlingly bright that they are way ahead of you.
+They know how to make you love them, how to get under your skin.

 They somehow make you feel like the most special woman in the world.
 You feel like you’ve wandered into a fairy tale.